The Stalking Death that Changed the Law

 Like millions of fans, Bardo started to write letters to her.
 Rebecca responded, writing that his letter was "the most beautiful" that she had ever received.
 On her letter, she drew a peace sign, a heart, and signed it: "With love from Rebecca."
 The day Bardo received the letter he wrote in his diary: When I think of her, I would like to become famous to impress her.

 In June 1987, Bardo arrived at the Burbank Studio gates where My Sister Sam was produced, carrying a teddy bear and a bouquet of roses for Rebecca.
-The guard didn't let him in.
+Naturally, the guard didn't let him in.
 Bardo returned a month later with a knife, but didn't gain entrance then either.
 In his diary, he wrote: "I don't lose.
 Period."

-Robert Bardo, 21, bombarded Rebecca with swarms of love letters.
-He collected videos of Rebecca's TV shows: Amazing Stories, My Sister Sam, One Life to Live.
+Bardo, 21, bombarded Rebecca with swarms of love letters.
+He also collected videos of Rebecca's TV shows: Amazing Stories, My Sister Sam, One Life to Live.
 He bedecked his room with dozens of glossy publicity photos of the girl he lusted for.
-He mailed an ominous-sounding letter to his sister in Tennessee, telling her if he couldn't have Rebecca, no one else would.
-He hopped a Hollywood-bound bus in Tucson, hell-bent on tracking her down.
+He even mailed an ominous-sounding letter to his sister in Tennessee, telling her if he couldn't have Rebecca, no one else would.
+He then hopped a Hollywood-bound bus in Tucson, hell-bent on tracking her down.

 Find a Star's Address for $250

 Armed with this information, on July 18 1989, Bardo, dressed in a yellow Polo shirt, rang Rebecca Schaeffer's doorbell.
-The intercom wasn't working, so she came downstairs to the apartment building's front door.
-She saw Bardo, and basically ignored his attention.
+The intercom wasn't working, so she came downstairs to the apartment building's front door where she saw Bardo, and basically ignored his attention.
 He left and grabbed a meal of onion rings and cheesecake at Jan's Restaurant at 8424 Beverly Blvd. in Los Angeles.
 After about an hour, Bardo returned to the house and rang the bell again.
 Still in her housecoat, Schaeffer came to the front door, turned the handle and opened it.

 "She Had This Kid Voice"